 With an awareness of how misophonia affects individuals and considering the neuroscience of its process, a new model of misophonia is proposed: a sensory experience is responsible for a physical reflex and then an emotional response follows.

 Like all sensory inputs, what is usually termed the trigger enters into our subconscious; the sensory signals are processed in the limbic system of the brain.
 The limbic system does not think – it is part of our biology and not what we consider to be our thinking self.
-Through an acquired link a physical reflex is initiated – this can be a muscle jerk in the shoulders or the hand, for instance.
+Through an acquired link a physical reflex is initiated – this can be a muscle jerk in the shoulders, or an arm or leg, for instance.
 It might also be a much less obvious reflex but it seems the physical reflex can be identified in an overwhelming majority of those with misophonia.

 Every one of the individual components must exist before the misophonia process can be completed.
 But each time the sequence is experienced it becomes stronger and the links become more firmly established.
 The way a person feels and behaves becomes a stronger and stronger default response.